The Watchmaker’s Hand Excerpt

 Chapter 1

-He had never heard the urgent electronic pulsing on the job before this morning.
+He had never before heard the urgent electronic pulsing on the job.

-Scanning the ten-inch-by-eight monitors in front of him.
-Yes, a red light was now flashing.
+Scanning the ten‑by‑eight‑inch monitors in front of him . . . yes, a red light was now flashing.

-And, yes, a moment later the light went away, the sound went away.
+And, yes, seconds later the light went away.
+The sound went away.

 He nudged the control to raise the eighteen-ton load aloft, and his thoughts returned to where they had been just a moment ago.

 The baby’s name.
-While his father hoped for William, and her mother, Doris, neither of those were going to happen.
+While his father hoped for William, and his wife’s mother for Natalia, neither of those was going to happen.
 Perfectly fine names.
-But not for Peggy’s and his son or daughter.
-He’d suggested they tell the parents what they’d decided at last: Kierkegaard if a boy.
+But not for Peggy and him, not for their son or daughter.
+He’d suggested they have some fun with their parents what they’d decided at last: Kierkegaard if a boy.
 Bashilda if a girl.

 “No. Bashilda.
 My imaginary pony when I was ten.”

-Kierkegaard and Bashilda, they would tell the parents and then move on to another topic.
+Kierkegaard and Bashilda, they would tell the parents, and then move on to another topic—quickly.
 What a reaction they’d—

-The alarm began to blare once more, the light to flash.
-They were joined by another excited box on the monitor.
-It was the load moment indicator.
-The needle was tilting to the left above the words: Moment imbalance.
+The alarm began to blare again, the light to flash.
+They were joined by another excited box on the monitor: the load moment indicator.
+The needle was tilting to the left above the words: Moment Imbalance.

 Impossible.

 The computer had calculated the weight of the jib in front of him—extending the length of a Boeing 777—and the weight on the jib behind.
-It then factored into the balance game the weight of the load in front, the weight of the concrete counterweights behind.
-Finally, their distance from center, where he sat in the cab of the crane.
+It then factored into the balance game the weight of the load in front and the weight of the concrete counterweights behind.
+Finally, it measured their distance from center, where he sat in the cab of the crane.

 “Come on, Big Blue.
 Really?”